vfarcic/vfarcic.github.io/devops22/README.md

 How about converting adaptation into self-adaptation?
 Can we remove humans from the process and make a system that is **self-sufficient**?

 The goal of this workshop is to provide hands-on exercises that outline the steps required for a design of a **self-adapting** and **self-healing** system that will continue operating efficiently even when we are on vacations.
 We'll define goals and processes and explore quite a few tools (Docker, Prometheus, Alertmanager, Jenkins, AWS, and so on).
 The end-result of the workshop will be a base for a **self-sufficient** system that you'll be able to implement in your organization.

+## Abstract: Short

+Can we remove humans from the process and make a system that is **self-sufficient**?

+The goal of this talk is to try to outline the steps required for a design of a **self-adapting** and **self-healing** system that will continue operating efficiently even when we are on vacations.